 'Lincoln and the Race Problem'

-New York City Republican Club (Speech) - February 13th 1905
+New York City Republican Club

-'Every generous impulse in us revolts at the thought of thrusting down instead of helping up such a man.
+Every generous impulse in us revolts at the thought of thrusting down instead of helping up such a man.
 To deny any man the fair treatment granted to others no better than he is to commit a wrong upon him - a wrong sure to react in the long run upon those guilty of such denial.

-The only safe principle upon which Americans can act is that of 'all men up,' not that of 'some men down.'
+The only safe principle upon which Americans can act is that of "all men up," not that of "some men down."
 If in any community the level of intelligence, morality, and thrift among the colored men can be raised, it is, humanly speaking, sure that the same level among the whites will be raised to an even higher degree; and it is no less sure that the debasement of the blacks will in the end carry with it an attendant debasement of the whites.

-The problem is so to adjust the relations between two races of different ethnic type that the rights of neither be abridged nor jeoparded; that the backward race be trained so that it may enter into the possession of true freedom while the forward race is enabled to preserve unharmed the high civilization wrought out by its forefathers.
+The problem is so to adjust the relations between two races of different ethnic type that the rights of neither be abridged nor jeopardized; that the backward race be trained so that it may enter into the possession of true freedom while the forward race is enabled to preserve unharmed the high civilization wrought out by its forefathers.

 The working out of this problem must necessarily be slow; it is not possible in offhand fashion to obtain or to confer the priceless boons of freedom, industrial efficiency, political capacity, and domestic morality.
 Nor is it only necessary to train the colored man; it is quite as necessary to train the white man, for on his shoulders rests a well-nigh unparalleled sociological responsibility.
 It is a problem demanding the best thought, the utmost patience, the most earnest effort, the broadest charity, of the statesman, the student, the philanthropist; of the leaders of thought in every department of our national life.
 The Church can be a most important factor fin solving it aright.
-But above all else we need for its successful solution the sober, kindly, steadfast, unselfish performance of duty by the average plain citizen in his everyday dealings with his fellows.'
+But above all else we need for its successful solution the sober, kindly, steadfast, unselfish performance of duty by the average plain citizen in his everyday dealings with his fellows.

-White Americans need to take up the White Man's burden once more.
+White Americans need to take up the white man's burden once more.
 Not only to improve the lot of other races, but to fulfill a responsibility to God and our people.